Comprehensive Program Review, Core Assessment, and Program Assessment

-In its Principles of Accreditation (2012 edition), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) has several requirements and standards that focus on institutional effectiveness.
+In its Principles of Accreditation (2018 edition), the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) has several requirements and standards that focus on institutional effectiveness.
 In essence, Valdosta State University must prove it complies with these standards through “systematic, ongoing, integrated, research-based reviews that result in continuous improvement” institution-wide.
-A summary of institutional effectiveness principles is available here.

 A completed plan is due prior to the start of the semester.

 For courses assessed in the Fall, the report is due February 15.